ButThouMust/otogirisou-en-beta/README.md

 - Due to how kerning is currently implemented, the one place it does *not* occur is the protagonist's name.
 - I have not thoroughly tested the automatic line breaking while accounting for how you can name the protagonist `I`, `WWWWWW`, or something in between.

-# Checklist of things to do
+# Possible improvements
 - Make a more user-friendly option to enable or disable honorifics.
   - Currently, this works by having two different patches.
 So if you want to switch, you would have to keep two patched copies and rename your save data accordingly.
-  - In the future, I'd like to make it so you can use the otherwise unused R button to enable or disable it.
+  - One solution I had brainstormed was implementing the option through the otherwise unused R button.
 - Change the kerning implementation to allow for kerning in the player's name.
+- Make the automatic linebreaking logic more robust.

 # Project credits
 Alphabetical list of people who have contributed to this project, directly or indirectly, at some point: